 Julia holds an M.H.S.A. from The George Washington University and speaks Spanish and German fluently.

-Laura Faas, B.A., is a research assistant at L&M Policy Research.
+Laura Faas is a research assistant at L&M Policy Research.
 Ms. Faas is currently assisting the Centers for Medicare and Medicaid Services (CMS) in a project to inform the development of web-based tools for the federally facilitated health insurance exchanges.
 She also supports consumer research activities around developing and testing labels, narrative, and display for the new ICH CAHPS measures that will be reported on the Dialysis Facility Compare website.